AlJ95/master-thesis-alj95/documentation/RE & open Questions.md

 - Tests must be repeated and averaged

 ## User Interface
-- ToDo: Does the User need to have an UI like a simple Website (Vue) with a large configuration panel?
+- There is no WebGUI planned, the user will use a rich commented configuration file with